How Much Does It Cost to Build an Ice Rink? (2026 US Guide)

 Telegram

-The cost to build an ice rink varies widely, ranging from $25,000 to over $5 million.
-Essential factors include size, location, and whether it’s temporary or permanent.
+The cost to build an ice rink varies widely, from about $2,000–$8,000 for backyard rink kits per Angi’s guide to $8–$10+ million for a standard single-sheet indoor arena (multi-sheet complexes can exceed $40 million).
+Essential factors include size, location, and whether it’s temporary or permanent (U.S.).

 How Much Does It Cost to Build an Ice Rink?